albeebe/PHP-FindMyiPhone/README.md

 PHP-FindMyiPhone
 ================

-PHP class to locate, play sounds, and lock iOS devices
+PHP package to locate, play sounds, and lock iOS devices

 What is the purpose?